-Field Note from Tom Bewick, Rainforest Foundation US Program Manager, who took part in the expedition and making of the film.
+Field Note from Tom Bewick, Program Manager at RFUS, who took part in the expedition and making of the film

 To be able to share the experience of seeing the Rostro Harakbut for the first time, with the very Harakbut indigenous leaders who have been on a quest to rediscover it for eight years, was glorious.
 It was also extraordinarily sad, physically punishing, and soul searching.

 The Amarakaeri Reserve, formally created in 2004, is the heart of the Harakbut ancestral territory in Madre de Dios, Peru.
-At that time the ecosystem was virtually intact between Cusco and Puerto Maldonado, which one could only reach by plane or a 25 hour jeep ride.
-This all changed rapidly over a period of about 5 years.
-During that time a new highway was built connecting Cusco to Bolivia and Brazil, the price of gold soared after the 2008 global economic crisis, and natural gas reserves were discovered in the Reserve.
+At that time, the ecosystem was virtually intact between Cusco and Puerto Maldonado, which one could only reach by plane or a 25 hour jeep ride.
+That all changed rapidly over a period of five years.
+During that time, a new highway was built connecting Cusco to Bolivia and Brazil, the price of gold soared after the 2008 global economic crisis, and natural gas reserves were discovered in the Reserve.
 The indigenous leadership has been struggling to save the Reserve and the surrounding buffer zone ever since.

-The first day, which began with a high spirited departure from Puerto Maldonado, ended in sad reflection.
-We camped in what remained of a Harakbut village, now surrounded by a vast desert of mining activity.
+Day 1: The morning kicked off with a high-spirited departure from Puerto Maldonado, but the day ended in somber reflection.
+That night, we camped in what remained of a Harakbut village, now surrounded by a vast desert of mining activity.
 The only people still living there were three elderly men.
-The rest of the villagers had died or moved too the city with mining profits.
+The rest of the villagers had died or moved to the city with mining profits.
 As we slept, the surrounding sand dunes that used to be lush Amazon hills rumbled from the sound of large tractors.

-The next morning we hiked through miles of river beds in sweltering heat and under constant attach from bees, until we reached a wide river and were greeted by a boat.
-At first a relief, the boat quickly became a burden: the river was low and full of boulders, so we essentially carried the boat upriver for four hours.
-Thoroughly exhausted we made camp with machetes, swatted bees away, and tried to soak in the beauty of the seemingly untouched nature of the Reserve.
+Day 3: The next morning, we hiked through miles of river beds in sweltering heat and under constant attack from bees.
+Finally, we reached a wide river and were greeted by a boat.
+At first a relief, the boat quickly became a burden; the river was low and full of boulders, so we intermittently carried the boat upriver for four hours.
+Thoroughly exhausted, we cleared a small area with machetes in order to make camp, swatted bees away, and soaked in the Reserve’s pristine beauty.

-As we made our way deeper and deeper into the Reserve, the terrain became harsher.
-Hills were steep, at one point we had to climb up a cliff holding on to vines, all with our camping gear, cameras and tripods, and a drone, all the while stopping to get interviews with Jaime and Luis, and film.
+Day 4: As we made our way deeper into the Reserve, the terrain became harsher.
+Hills were steep, and at one point we had to climb up a cliff holding onto vines, all while carrying our camping gear, cameras and tripods, and a drone.

-Finally that evening we reached a wide natural basin headed by a waterfall, and our shaman blessed us again.
+Finally, that evening we reached a wide natural basin headed by a waterfall.
+Our guide and shaman blessed us again; the Rostro was close.
 It was too late to get to the Rostro that night, so we made camp and a little kitchen over river rocks.
 That evening, Jaime and Luis told us about the legend of the Rostro, and the importance of mapping these sites.
 The mining, they told us, is far too alluring to young people in search of quick money.
 Reconnecting the youth with the Reserve, they hope, will reconnect them with their custom of prioritizing conservation, and make them aware of the long-term importance of protecting their natural resources.
 Finding the Rostro was the key.